Our Mission: To provide our online distance learning students and client customers with guidance, support and motivation.

 The final Unit/Module grade assessment we make is based on:

-how well you have met the Assignment Criteria / Task Requirements: we look primarily for evidence that you have followed the Assignment “instructions” and have responded to the Assignment in a way that meets the specific requirements / criteria as described in the Assignment brief.
+- How well you have met the Assignment Criteria / Task Requirements: we look primarily for evidence that you have followed the Assignment “instructions” and have responded to the Assignment in a way that meets the specific requirements / criteria as described in the Assignment brief.

-the depth and breadth of your work: where we look for evidence of supplementary reading and research, appropriate examples, some “original” thought, a professional standard of layout, structure, and overall presentation in order to come to a decision about the actual grade (there are Edexcel guidelines that HND tutors work to)
+- The depth and breadth of your work: where we look for evidence of supplementary reading and research, appropriate examples, some “original” thought, a professional standard of layout, structure, and overall presentation in order to come to a decision about the actual grade (there are Edexcel guidelines that HND tutors work to).

 As always, keep in contact with your Personal Tutor for additional advice and guidance.